 We consider a simple harmonic oscillator with linear shifts in its quadratures.
 That is we use the two real control parameters $\lambda=(\lambda_q,\lambda_p)\in\RR^2$ and consider the Hamiltonian family \beq \hat H(\lambda) = \frac\omega2 \left( (\hat q-\lambda_q)^2 +(\hat p-\lambda_p)^2\right). \eeq Using the displacement operator \beq \hat D_\lambda=\exp\left[\hat a^\dagger \left({\lambda_q+\ii \lambda_p}\right)/{\sqrt 2} -\hat a \left({\lambda_q-\ii \lambda_p}\right)/{\sqrt 2}\right] \eeq we can write $\hat H(\lambda )=\hat D_\lambda \hat H(0,0)\hat D_\lambda^\dagger$.
 Hence the ground state of $\hat H(\lambda)$ is the displaced vacuum $ \ket{\psi_0(\lambda)}=\hat D_\lambda\ket0. $

-With respect to the two-dimensional control parameters, the metric induced by the Fubini-Study metric is \beq ds^2=\frac12 d\lambda_q^2+\frac12 d\lambda_p^2. \eeq which shows that the induced metric on the control space is simply half of the standard metric on $\RR^2$.
+With respect to the two-dimensional control parameters, the Fubini-Study induces the metric \beq ds^2=\frac12 d\lambda_q^2+\frac12 d\lambda_p^2. \eeq which shows that the induced metric on the control space is simply half of the standard metric on $\RR^2$.
 In particular, this means that geodesics in control space are given by straight lines.

 Under time evolution with linearly shifted Hamiltonians, displaced vacuum states evolve into other displaced vacuum states.
 Thus, we can parametrize a state path $ \ket{\psi(t)}=\ket{\psi_0(\mu(t))} $ in terms of the displaced vacuum states it evolves through.
 The time evolution induced by the (static) Hamiltonian $\hat H(\lambda)$ is visualized in $\RR^2$ by clockwise rotation of $\mu$ on a circle around $\lambda$.